A Chiastic Reconfiguration Of Isaiah 2-4

 10 Go into the rocks, hide in the ground from the fearful presence of the Lord and the splendor of his majesty!
 11 The eyes of the arrogant will be humbled and human pride brought low; the Lord alone will be exalted in that day.

-12 The Lord Almighty has a day in store for all the proud and lofty, for all that is exalted (and they will be humbled), 13 for all the cedars of Lebanon, tall and lofty, and all the oaks of Bashan, 14 for all the towering mountains and all the high hills, 15 for every lofty tower and every fortified wall, 16 for every trading ship and every stately vessel.
+12 The Lord Almighty has a day in store for all the proud and lofty, for all that is exalted (they [c] will be humbled), 13 for all the cedars of Lebanon, tall and lofty, and all the oaks of Bashan, 14 for all the towering mountains and all the high hills, 15 for every lofty tower and every fortified wall, 16 for every trading ship and every stately vessel.
 17 The arrogance of man will be brought low and human pride humbled; the Lord alone will be exalted in that day, 18 and the idols will totally disappear.

 19 People will flee to caves in the rocks and to holes in the ground from the fearful presence of the Lord and the splendor of his majesty, when he rises to shake the earth.

 20 In that day people will throw away to the moles and bats their idols of silver and idols of gold, which they made to worship.
-21 They will flee to caverns in the rocks and to the overhanging crags from the fearful presence of the Lord and the splendor of his majesty, when he rises to shake the earth.
+21 They will flee to caverns in the rocks and to the overhanging crags from the fearful presence of the Lord and the splendor of his majesty, when he rises to shake the earth. [d]

 Retranslation notes for Isaiah 2

-[a] vs 9 "they cannot be forgiven" instead of "do not forgive them".
+[b] vs 9 "they cannot be forgiven" instead of "do not forgive them".

 4 “I will make mere youths their officials; children will rule over them.”